mwiller1991/flowengineR/README.md

 - Getting Started with flowengineR
 - Why flowengineR had to be built
 - End-to-End Workflow Example
+- How to Build Custom Engines
+- How to Use the LLM-Assisted Engine Builder
 - …and many more

 You can view them in R using: